MrinalJain17/mydia/README.md

 - Dimension (width x height) of each frame: 1280x720 pixels
 - `3` denotes that the video is in RGB format

-### 2. Use multiple workers for reading the videos in parallel
+#### 2. You can even use multiple workers for reading the videos in parallel

 ```python